-1. Guests under 6 years of age are not permitted to use the facility.
-Maximum number of guests allowed is one guest per resident during primetime and up to three guests during non-prime time.
-Residents must accompany their guests at all times.
+Guests under 6 years of age are not permitted to use the facility.
+MThe maximum number of guests allowed is one guest per resident during primetime and up to three guests during non-prime time.
+Residents must be present at the courts with their guests at all times.
 Guests with resident sponsors may only use one court.